Best-of-all-time

 Ultimately, the following methodology was developed:

-Inclusion of C-factor in the final formula.
+Application of C-factors in the final formula.

 C-levels